tomaszschwiertz/JNCIE-SP-NTP-FTP-SNMP-Syslog-RADIUS-DNS/README.md

 The device is reachable at 10.10.1.9 IP address using user name “lab” and password “lab123”.

 NOTE: Server S1 is a virtual NTP/FTP/SNMP/Syslog/RADIUS/DNS proxy server.
 The server is reachable at 10.10.1.100 IP address.

+All of the config was prepared and tested on Ubuntu 18.04.1 LTS (GNU/Linux 4.15.0-32-generic x86_64)